-by Rumelhart, et al, (1987, pp 318-362).
+"Teaching" the network to associate arbitrary input patterns with appropriate output patterns requires changing the connection strengths between input and hidden nodes and between hidden and output nodes.
+Processes by which network structure can be changed might be called purposive or supervised processes.
+One such method, which is a variant of the Hebb rule, has been suggested by Rumelhart, et al, (1987, pp 318-362).
 The essential feature of this "back propagation" model is the existence of a "target" pattern, that is, a pattern which is, for any arbitrary reason, considered to be the "correct" output pattern for a particular input pattern.
-In the conversational networks described above, for example, the output pattern "I'm fine, thank you." is the "correct" pattern the network is expected to output when receiving the input pattern "How are you, Spot?"
+In the conversational networks described above, for example, the output pattern "I'm fine, thank you." might be the "correct" pattern the network is expected to output when receiving the input pattern "How are you, Spot?"

 The target pattern represents a pattern of activation values of the output nodes of a network corresponding to the desired output.
 The difference between the pattern desired and the pattern actually output by the network can easily be defined as the difference between the activation values of the nodes observed and those expected by the pattern.
 These differences may be considered the errors produced by the network.
-These errors can of course be described as a function of the activations of the nodes.
+These errors can of course be described as a function of the activations of the nodes, which can in turn be expressed as a function of the weights connecting the nodes.
 It is possible, then, to express the errors as a function of the weights.
-If the activation functions of the nodes are continuous (as is the logistic function typically used in back propagation networks), then the derivative of this function is defined everywhere on the function, and it is easily possible to modify the weights (usually by a quasi steepest descent algorithm) until the error is minimized15.
+If the activation functions of the nodes are continuous (as is the logistic function typically used in back propagation networks), then the derivative of this function is defined everywhere on the function, and it is easily possible to modify the weights (usually by a quasi steepest descent algorithm) until the error is minimized6.
 Such a network can learn to produce a desired output pattern for a given input pattern.